rpm-software-management/dnf/doc/conf_ref.rst

     pulled in as a dependency.
 The default is on.

 ``debuglevel``
     Debug messages output level, in the range 0 to 10.
+The higher the number the more debug output is put to stdout.
 Default is 2.

 ``errorlevel``
     Error messages output level, in the range 0 to 10.
+The higher the number the more error output is put to stderr.
 Default is 2.
 This is deprecated in DNF.

 ``installonlypkgs``
     List of provide names of packages that should only ever be installed, never